 As of March 31, 2007, we had the aggregate principal amount of \$2,279,000 in loans outstanding to employees.
 Interest on these loans is typically accrued monthly at the minimum federal rate prescribed by the Internal Revenue Service.
-Portions (and, in some cases all) of these loans may be forgiven based on the achievement of performance objectives or tenure of employment with our company.
+Portions (and, in some cases all) of these loans may be forgiven based on the passage of time or achievement of performance objectives.